The Gambling Law Review: Netherlands

 ii Gambling policy

 The regulation of gambling is guided by offering a legitimate alternative to unlawful offers through which demand can be 'channelised'.
-However, the use of monopolies per type has been implemented so as to reduce competition between operators with a view to preventing the excessive consumption of gambling services.
+However, the use of monopolies per type has been implemented in the land-based sphere so as to reduce competition between operators with a view to preventing the excessive consumption of gambling services.
 Prior to the introduction of some forms of gambling, legislative texts reveal that the generation of revenues (e.g., for sports) was a key motivating factor.
-There will not be a cap on the number of remote gambling licences available, but strict regulatory requirements will be relied upon to achieve the same regulatory objectives.
-Another key line of reform was set to be the dissolution of Holland Casino's monopoly on the provision of casino gambling and the privatisation of this state-owned operator.
-However, following criticism from the Senate, the bill making privatisation possible was withdrawn in May 2019.
-An eventual sale of Holland Casino will not be going ahead in the near future.
+There is no cap on the number of remote gambling licences available, but strict regulatory requirements have been enacted to achieve the same regulatory objectives.

 Gambling is not regulated with a view to it being exported.